cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   - Npk: The length in octets of a public key for this KEM

 * A Key Derivation Function:
+  - Hash(m): Compute the cryptographic hash of input message `m`
   - Extract(salt, IKM): Extract a pseudorandom key of fixed length from input keying material `IKM` and an optional octet string `salt`
   - Expand(PRK, info, L): Expand a pseudorandom key `PRK` using optional string `info` into `L` bytes of output keying material
-  - Nh: The output size of the Extract function
+  - Nh: The output size of the Hash and Extract functions
-  - Hash(message): Compute the cryptographic hash of input message using the same hash function as the KDF.

 * An AEAD encryption algorithm {{!RFC5116}}:
   - Seal(key, nonce, aad, pt): Encrypt and authenticate plaintext